Chirag-And-Dheeraj/video-streaming-server/README.md

-# Dekho: A Journey into Audio/Video Streaming
+# Dekho: An on-demand video streaming server

 ## Some Achievements ✨